ThePornDatabase/namer/readme.rst

 The watchdog process will watch a single folder, configured with watch_dir_ in the ``namer.cfg`` file.
 Any new files and directories that appear in the watch_dir_ will be processed once an mp4/mkv/avi/mov/flv file has been fully copied in to it.

-The first step in processing is to moce the newly appearing directory or file in to the work_dir_.
+The first step in processing is to more the newly appearing directory or file in to the work_dir_.

 Once moved the processing is highly dependant on the namer.cfg file, but in general, the name of video file or the directory file (configured with ``prefer_dir_name_if_available`` flag) is parsed and matched with a scene from the PornDB_.
 See `For the curious, how is a match made?`_.
 If a match cannot be made the general assumption is that the PornDB_ doesn't have metadata for that file yet.